 All applicants must meet the general university minimum standards for admission as a graduate student.
-Student who fails to meet these standards will not be considered for admission to our program.
+Students who fail to meet these standards will not be considered for admission to our program.
 These university requirements include the following:

-- Complete and submit application before the deadline. - Agree to live BYU's standards of personal conduct as stated in the Honor Code. - Earn a bachelor's degree in electrical or computer engineering or allied discipline from an accredited U.S. university or the equivalent from a university outside the United States. - Receive at least a 3.0/4.0 grade-point average in the last 60 credit hours of coursework from an accredited university in the United States, or a comprehensive grade-point average of 3.0/4.0 from an equivalent foreign university. - If your native language is not English, and you have not received a four-year bachelor's degree (or higher) from an educational institution within the United States, you must take the IELTS or TOEFL and satisfy the minimum score requirements for admission. - International students will submit electronic or scanned copies of all marksheets, transcripts, diplomas, and graduation certificates with their online applications.
+- Complete and submit application before the deadline. - Agree to live BYU's standards of personal conduct as stated in the Honor Code. - Earn a bachelor's degree in electrical or computer engineering, information technology, cybersecurity, or an allied discipline from an accredited U.S. university or the equivalent from a university outside the United States. - Receive at least a 3.0/4.0 grade-point average in the last 60 credit hours of coursework from an accredited university in the United States, or a comprehensive grade-point average of 3.0/4.0 from an equivalent foreign university. - If your native language is not English, and you have not received a four-year bachelor's degree (or higher) from an educational institution within the United States, you must take the IELTS or TOEFL and satisfy the minimum score requirements for admission. - International students will submit electronic or scanned copies of all marksheets, transcripts, diplomas, and graduation certificates with their online applications.
 Admission decisions will be made using these document copies.
 Upon acceptance for admission to the program, official and/or original copies of these documents are to be sent to IERF or WES for credential evaluation and authentication.
 The application for a student visa will be submitted by BYU to the US government upon completion of this credential evaluation.

-In addition to the university requirements, applicants applying to the graduate program in Electrical and Computer Engineering must complete the Graduate Record Examination (GRE).
+In addition to the university requirements, applicants not from BYU who are applying to the graduate programs in the Department of Electrical and Computer Engineering (ECEn) must complete the Graduate Record Examination (GRE).